amoahjenise/the_linkup/README.md

 - To deactivate an account, the user initiates the process through the platform's interface.

 - To reactivate an account, users follow the reactivation process through the platform.

+## Search Functionality

+The search functionality in the LUUL React App allows users to search for linkup events based on specific criteria such as activity type, location, creator name, date/time, and payment option.
+This feature enhances user experience by enabling quick and efficient discovery of relevant linkup events.

+Implementation Details
+Client-Side Integration:

+The search functionality is implemented on the client-side using React components.
+A SearchInput component allows users to input search queries.
+When users enter a search query, an API request is triggered to fetch linkup events matching the search criteria.
+Server-Side Handling:

+On the server-side, an API endpoint '${BASE_URL}/api/linkups/search/${userId}' is responsible for processing search requests.
+The server receives the search query and filters linkup events based on the specified criteria.
+The filtered linkup events are then returned to the client for display.

+**Search Criteria:**

+The search functionality supports searching for linkup events based on activity type, location, creator name, date/time, and payment option.
+Users can enter partial or complete search queries to find relevant linkup events.

+**Debounce Functionality:**

+To optimize performance and prevent excessive API requests, a debounce function is implemented on the client-side.
+The debounce function delays the execution of the search API request until a specified time has passed since the user's last input.

+**Entering Search Queries:**

+Users can enter search queries in the SearchInput component, specifying criteria such as activity type, location, creator name, date/time, and payment option.
+Partial or complete search queries are supported, allowing for flexible search options.

+**Viewing Search Results:**

+After entering a search query, users can view the search results displayed on the screen.
+The search results consist of linkup events that match the specified search criteria.

+**Refining Search Queries:**

+Users can refine their search queries by adjusting the input parameters in the SearchInput component.
+Refining search queries allows users to find more specific or relevant linkup events.

+Conclusion
+The search functionality in the LUUL React App enhances user experience by enabling quick and efficient discovery of relevant linkup events.
+By allowing users to search based on various criteria, the app provides a flexible and intuitive way to find linkup events that match their preferences.

 ## Database Tables Documentation